priyanshirawal/python-ci-pipeline-github-actions/README.md

 - YAML
 - Python

-This was an introductory-level CI setup that helped me build a clearer understanding of version control and workflow automation.
-I plan to continue building more advanced CI/CD implementations as I progress.
+## Conclusion

+This repository was created as part of the Datacom Virtual Experience Program on Forage to gain hands-on exposure to GitHub Actions and CI automation.

+Although the workflow is intentionally simple, it helped me understand the fundamentals of version control, workflow automation, and continuous integration.
+It also provided practical experience with Git, GitHub, YAML workflow configuration, and automated pipeline execution.

+This project serves as an early learning milestone in my DevOps and cloud journey, forming a foundation for more advanced CI/CD implementations in future projects.